DS4SD/docling/tests/data_scanned/scanned_02.tesseract.md

 Costs associated with conference/workshop including:

-Airfare
+e Airfare

-Lodging
+e Lodging

-Meals
+e Meals

-Registration fees
+e Registration fees

-Ground Transportation
+e Ground Transportation

 ## What the Award Will Not Fund

-expenses incurred outside of the scope of the proposed development activity.
-Any
+Any expenses incurred outside of the scope of the proposed development activity.

 ## Granting Schedule

-Earliest Submission Date: August 1st

-Applications Due: October 1s

-Notification of Awards: November 1st
+Granting Schedule Earliest Submission Date: August 1° Applications Due: October 1° Notification of Awards: November 1°

-Please submit applications to CLASSGrt@uh edu by the deadline.
-Please write "Professional Development-Staff" in the subject line.
+Please submit applications to CLASSGrt@uh.edu by the deadline.
+Please write "Professional DevelopmentStaff" in the subject line.

 PLEASE NOTE: Please include a supporting letter from your Department Chair or Immediate Supervisor.
-Incomplete applications not be reviewed.
-Applications will be considered incomplete until all information has been received, at which time an email confirming receipt will be sent to you. will
+Incomplete applications will not be reviewed.
+Applications will be considered incomplete until all information has been received, at which time an email confirming receipt will be sent to you.